joost-de-vries/play-angular-typescript.g8/README.md

 ##Getting started
 The NG2 application is the standard todomvc app.
 This Play project shows 3 ways of loading that app in the browser using Play.
 1. let the browser load the typescript files and have them compiled in the browser itself.
 This is easy to setup.
 But it makes greater computation demands on the client device.
 And it is really hard to find out about compilation errors.
 Which rather defies the added value of typed programming that typescript provides.
 This is implemented in [this html file](https://github.com/joost-de-vries/play-angular2-typescript/blob/master/app/views/index.scala.html).
+This template hasn't been ported to Angular RC4 yet.
 2. let the Play framework compile the typescript files when they're changed.
 The browser will load all the resulting individual js files individually.
 That can quickly lead to slow initial loading as the number of ts files of your application increases.
 This is implemented in [this html file](https://github.com/joost-de-vries/play-angular2-typescript/blob/master/app/views/index1.scala.html)
 3. let the Play framework compile the typescript files into one single javascript file.
 This will load much quicker.
-This is implemented in [this html file](https://github.com/joost-de-vries/play-angular2-typescript/blob/master/app/views/index2.scala.html)
+This is implemented in [this html file](https://github.com/joost-de-vries/play-angular2-typescript/blob/master/app/views/index2.scala.html) This template hasn't been ported to Angular RC4 yet.

 For a lot of production applications option 3 will be required.
 While option 2 is nicer for development.
 We can do both without changing our source code by using `sbt ~run` for the former and `sbt stage -DtsCompileMode=stage` for the latter.
 So to get option 3 to work you'll have to provide that `-DtsCompileMode=stage` jvm argument.